nkarasiak/MuseoPheno/docs/source/README.rst

 ===================================

-* More temporal signal smoothing (double logistic, Whittaker...)
+* More temporal signal smoothing (Whittaker...)
-* Computation and mapping of phenology metrics (start of season, end of season)
+* Lot of examples... so feel free to add !
+* Add tests to check consistency and reliability.